52147/Friendship-Networking-App/README.md

 https://52147.github.io/True-Friend/

-- True Friend is an App for friendship and networking and this is the intro website for True Frined.
+- True Friend is an App for friendship and networking and this is the download website for True Frined.